needle-mirror/com.unity.xr.hands/Documentation~/gestures/gesture-viz.md

 # Gesture debugger

-The HandGestures sample provides a gesture debuging scene that you can use to help design and test gestures.
+The **Gestures** sample provides a gesture debugging scene that you can use to help design and test gestures.

 The debug visualizer in this scene shows: